 When it comes to addressing mental health and cognitive issues, HIPAA can be a concern.
 If a patient has difficulty keeping appointments, doesn’t understand the treatment provided, seems disoriented to events and life activities, or other has other age-related issues, it is time to consider a surrogate decision maker.

 When discussing a surrogate decision maker with the patient:

 - Be proactive in your assessment as neurological status can change at any time.

-- Make sure present the potential for a surrogate decision maker from the perspective--that it is in the patient’s best interest.
+- Present the issue from the perspective that it may be in the patient’s best interest.

 - Do not assume the family member attending appointments with the patient will be the individual assigned as the surrogate or responsible for healthcare decisions.

 - Keep in mind that, in the absence of a surrogate, the healthcare professional has a duty to act in the patient’s best interest.